mrjgreen/phroute/README.md

 method not allowed status the second array element contains a list of HTTP methods allowed for this method.
 For example:

-    [FastRoute\Dispatcher::METHOD_NOT_ALLOWED, ['GET', 'POST']]
+    [Phroute\Dispatcher::METHOD_NOT_ALLOWED, ['GET', 'POST']]

 > **NOTE:** The HTTP specification requires that a `405 Method Not Allowed` response include the `Allow:` header to detail available methods for the requested resource.
-Applications using FastRoute should use the second array element to add this header when relaying a 405 response.
+Applications using Phroute should use the second array element to add this header when relaying a 405 response.

 For the found status the second array element is the handler that was associated with the route